XinyiWang-Jessica/TNC-BirdSense-Workflows/README.md

 Refer to the example of [yagmail](https://pypi.org/project/yagmail/) to format your email contents.

 ## License:
-his project is licensed under the GNU General Public License v2.0 - see the LICENSE file for details
+his project is licensed under the GNU General Public License v2.0 - see the LICENSE file for details.

-##Contributors
+## Contributors
 Xinyi Wang (USF)
 Wan-Chun Liao (USF)
 Kirk Klausmeyer (TNC)